tdmnew/reactcalendar/README.md

 This is a pretty basic calendar I made for a React project.
 I've stripped parts out of it from the original project for brevity.

-Add the root component (Which is Dashboard in the components folder) to your app and you should be up and running.
+Once you've added the repositry to your project, add the root component (Dashboard.js) to your app and you should be up and running.